exyi/coberec/docs/thesis/approaches.md

 This example will run an HTTP GET request to `/users/NAME` when we call `GetUser("NAME")`.
 We still have to define the methods and the input and output types (the `User` in this case), but otherwise the boilerplate is reduced to the bare minimum.

-> See the [`System.Reflection.Emit.AssemblyBuilder` documentation](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.assemblybuilder?view=netcore-3.1) for more information about creating new types.
+> See the [System.Reflection.Emit.AssemblyBuilder documentation](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.assemblybuilder?view=netcore-3.1) for more information about creating new types.

-With runtime code generation, we significantly reduce the performance problem with throughput while the startup time may rise significantly.
+Runtime code generation generally increases throughput while the startup time may rise significantly.
-Furthermore, it is quite unfriendly to runtimes which do not use JIT - such as .NET on mobile devices or WebAssembly.
+Furthermore, it is quite unfriendly to runtimes which do not use JIT -- such as .NET on mobile devices or WebAssembly.
-This limitation did not used to be a big concern for the .NET community, but is may shift in the future, if WebAssembly-based computing gains traction.
+This limitation is not a big concern for the .NET community, but is may shift in the future, if WebAssembly-based computing gains traction.

-Similarly, relying heavily on Reflection and runtime code generation afflicts tree shaking using .NET IL linker.
+Similarly, relying heavily on Reflection and runtime code generation afflicts trimming performed by [.NET IL linker](https://github.com/mono/linker/blob/master/docs/illink-tasks.md).
-It is not impossible to use it, but the need to register all types referenced by Reflection makes the usage less streamlined and the linker less efficient.
+The linker is not impossible to use, but the need to register all types referenced by Reflection makes the usage less streamlined and less efficient.

-As we will show in the [Design](./design.md) chapter, Linq Expression from the .NET framework had a very significant influence on the design of our API.
+As we will show in the [Design chapter](./design.md), Linq Expression from the .NET framework had a very significant influence on the design of our API.
 Even though we do not generate bytecode at runtime but C# code before compilation, our expression tree looks very similar.

 ## F# Type Providers

 At the time of writing this work, C# does not have any mechanism for making compiler plugins or macros.
 However, F#, another .NET language, has support for type providers.
-Type providers allow users to use types parametrized by configuration options - the provider is a plugin that generates the type during compilation.
+Type providers allow users to use types parametrized by configuration options -- the provider is a plugin that generates the type during compilation.
 There are some limitations, but the plugin is implemented in F# and is free to use the options in an arbitrary way to produce the type.
 Unlike macros in many other languages, this mechanism may generate new API, not only expressions or statements.
 Type providers are used to create types based on